linusang/vue-component-library-consumer/README.md

 # Introduction

-This is a exploration project to test the consumption of a vue component library (@linusang/vue-ui)
+This is a exploration project to test the consumption of a vue component library npm package (@linusang/vue-ui)